cyclus/cyclus/CONTRIBUTING.rst

 Sometimes, your pull request will be held by the reviewer until further changes are made to appease the reviewer's concerns.
-This may be frustrating, but please act rationally, discuss the issues on the GitHub space made for your pull request, consult the `style guide
+This may be frustrating, but please act rationally; discuss the issues on the GitHub space made for your pull request, consult the `style guide
 <http://cyclus.github.com/devdoc/style_guide.html>`_, reach out on `slack
 <https://cyclus-nuclear.slack.com>`_ for further advice, and make changes to